 Any debts the general partner incurs while doing business become the debts or obligations of the exempted Cayman Islands limited partnership.
 When the partnership has more than one general partner, and the agreement may provide details on which of the two shall act as the general partner and exercise the authority, including reserving the power to exclude the other general partner.
 When the partnership has two general partners and one of them withdraws (in accordance with the terms set forth in the agreement for this action), then all future activities will be undertaken by the remaining general partner and he will be liable for the property of the exempted limited partnership, according to law (all the contracts, obligations, charges, debts and liabilities incurred by the partnership).

 The limited partner does not owe a fiduciary duty to the general partner when exercising his duties, rights or authorities or when performing hos obligations or duties towards the partnership itself or the other partner(s).
+Our team of Cayman Islands lawyers can give you more details about the duties.
 When the limited partner engages in the conduct of business and deals with parties that are not partners, then the said limited partner will be liable, in the event of insolvency, for all the debts and obligations incurred during the time he participated in the conduct of the business (as if he were the general partner).
 However, he shall only be liable to the person or persons who engaged in business activities in the said period believing that he was the general partner and not the limited one.

 The exempted limited partnership is required to file an annual return with the Registrar and must pay the annual return fee.
 The general partner signs this return.

 - $1,000: the annual fee for the exempt Cayman Islands limited partnership;